 The SAG's R/ED subcommittee determined the state's R/ED challenges are identifying the role of each child-serving agency in reducing R/ED, accurately gathering arrest data, analyzing the state's pre-trial detention process, and reviewing how delinquency cases are handled (Probation Violations and Contempt of Court Orders).
-Additional challenges to reducing disparities in South Carolina include monitoring minority youth contact with law enforcement, in addition to collaborating with the Law Enforcement Training Council and the South Carolina Criminal Justice Academy to ensure all officers receive appropriate training (Adverse Childhood Experiences, Trauma-informed Care, Implicit Bias, Cultural Awareness and Sensitivity, etc.).
+Additional challenges to reducing disparities in South Carolina include monitoring minority youth contact with law enforcement, in addition to collaborating with the Law Enforcement Training Council and the South Carolina Criminal Justice

-b.
+Academy to ensure all officers receive appropriate training (Adverse Childhood Experiences, Trauma-informed Care, Implicit Bias, Cultural Awareness and Sensitivity, etc.).

 Analysis of Juvenile Delinquency Problems and Needs

 The following sections provide statistical summaries of several key decision points of South Carolina's juvenile justice process.
-The data presented analyzes the following categories: Juvenile referral data, juvenile diversion data, juvenile arrest data, juvenile detention data, juvenile commitment data, and juvenile transfer data for FY 2018-2019.
+The data presented analyzes the following categories: Juvenile referral data, juvenile arrest data, juvenile detention data, juvenile commitment data, and juvenile transfer data for FY 2021-2022.
 The data analyzed tells the story of South Carolina's juvenile justice system.
-A system that, according to the SCDJJ data, shows a steady decline in overall referrals over the past 20 years.
-The historical South Carolina Incident-

-Based Reporting System (SCIBRS) managed by the South Carolina State Law Enforcement Division (SLED) reports that same steady decline as juveniles accounted for 14,131 arrests in 1991, compared to 8,541 in 2019.
-The SCDJJ data also shows the number of juvenile commitments declined significantly again in FY 2018-2019, an estimated 29% decrease compared to the 5-year baseline.
+A system that, according to the SCDJJ data, showed a steady decline in overall referrals over the past 20 years; however, recent upticks in referrals are attributed to the Raise the Age legislation and an increase in violent offenses committed by youth.
+The historical South Carolina Incident-Based Reporting System (SCIBRS) managed by the South Carolina State Law Enforcement Division (SLED) reports an increase in juvenile arrests in FY 21-22 at 13,309.
+This is an increase from FY 20-21 at 9,099.

-The analysis of the SCDJJ data shows a steady decrease over the past 20 years in violent and serious juvenile crime, only reflecting a slight increase in FY 2016-2017.
 The SCDJJ lists violent/serious cases as murder, criminal sexual conduct 1st & 2nd degree, assault & battery with intent to kill, kidnapping, voluntary manslaughter, armed robbery, arson 1st & 2nd degree, burglary 1st & 2nd degree, drug trafficking, and all offenses categorized in the South Carolina Code of Laws as acts against persons, except for non-aggravated assaults such as assault and battery 3rd degree.
 Additionally, the SCDJJ data shows Truancy case statistics remain steady since FY 2010-2011, confirming we still have work to do to address status offender cases.

 Refer to Appendix C and D for additional data and trends that contribute to this analysis.